Multi-Region Strategies Walkthrough

 With only 3 regions and 36 months of data, separate per-region models perform well -- each region has enough data to fit the simple model reliably.
 In datasets with many regions and less data per region, the balance shifts: separate models overfit, and shared approaches that "borrow strength" across regions become important.

 Hierarchical (partial pooling) models offer a principled middle ground.
 Instead of fully sharing or fully separating parameters, they allow each region's parameters to deviate from a shared mean, with the amount of deviation learned from data.
-This is the primary use case for hierarchical Bayesian models, which CHAP supports through frameworks like PyMC.
+This is the primary use case for hierarchical Bayesian models, which Chap supports through frameworks like PyMC.